 What is lymphoedema?

-Lymphoedema is swelling (oedema) that develops when lymph fluid builds up in the tissues under the skin or sometimes deeper in the abdomen and chest areas.
-This happens because the lymphatic system is not working properly in that part of the body.
-It usually occurs in an arm or leg, but can also affect other parts.
+Lymphoedema is swelling (oedema) that develops when lymph fluid builds up in the tissues under the skin or sometimes deeper in the abdomen (belly) and chest areas.
+This happens because the lymphatic system is not working properly.
+It usually occurs in an arm or leg, but can also affect other parts of the body, such as the neck.

 Lymphoedema can be either primary, when the lymphatic system has not developed properly, or secondary, following treatment for cancer.
 It can affect people at any time – during active cancer treatment, after treatment or in remission.
 It can also develop while you’re living with advanced cancer or during palliative treatment.